Guli Silberstein Artist-filmmaker, moving-image researcher and video editor, London-based

 2014, UK, 4'19''

-A radiant, raging girl is shouting and punching the empty space in front of her.
-She is roughly cut out from her surroundings by a computer algorithm struggling to contain her, and her enemies are rubbed off the frame.
-Is she real?
-Is she a dream?
+Radiant, raging freedom fighter, 11 year old Ahed Tamimi, is punching the empty space in front of her.
+A computer algorithm roughly cuts her out her surroundings, struggling to contain her, with her enemies rubbed off the frame.
 Gradually, more fragments of the scene are revealed, and the context is made clearer.
-The video-processing highlights the documented scene as image, both of a fight for freedom, and a media event.
+The processing of a 2012 video found on YouYube, highlights the documented scene as an image, both of a fight for freedom and a media event.

 Moving Across Opposite Direction